Obstructive Jaundice Due To a Fasciola Hepatica Worm in an Ethiopian Patient

 License

-Copyright & Licensing © The Author(s) Year.
-This is an open-access article is distributed under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits unrestricted use, sharing (copying and redistributing the material in any medium or format), and adaptation (remixing, transforming, and building upon the material for any purpose), provided the original author(s) and the source are properly cited/credited, and provide a link to the license.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/
+Copyright & Licensing © Year The Author(s).
+This is an open-access article distributed under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits unrestricted use; sharing (copying and redistributing the material in any medium or format); and adaptation (remixing, transforming, and building upon the material for any purpose), provided the original author(s) and the source are properly cited/credited and a link to the licence is provided.
+To view a copy of this licence, visit http://creativecommons.org/licenses/by/4.0/